wheelcomplex/quicktemplate/README.md

   * [Extremely fast](#performance-comparison-with-htmltemplate).
     Templates are converted into Go code and then compiled.
+  * Quicktemplate syntax is very close to Go - there is no need in learning yet another template language before starting to use quicktemplate.
   * Almost all the bugs are caught during template compilation, so production suffers less from template-related bugs.
   * Easy to use.
 See [quickstart](#quick-start) and [examples](https://github.com/valyala/quicktemplate/tree/master/examples)